telekom-mms/falcon-eye-monitoring/Readme.md

 ## Setup

-### Java Application
+### Demo Java Application (Petclinic)

+There is a simple petclinic demo application which can be used to test the F.E.M. setup.

-You have to add the otel java agent as JVM parameter together with some configuration:
+If you are using your own application, you have to add the otel java agent as JVM parameter together with some configuration:

 ```
 -javaagent:<path-to>/opentelemetry-javaagent.jar